Delta-Ops-Command/iGallery/README.md

   - This allows for the implementation of additional features such as DTL tags, and better integration with authentication system.
   - as a result, all pages are served through render(), in combination with {% csrf\_token %}, also prevents cross-site forgery

-- User authentication pages ( **signup.html** , etc.) are largely &quot;borrowed&quot; from online sources. (also the only place in this app where such outrageous )
+- User authentication pages ( **signup.html** , etc.) are largely &quot;borrowed&quot; from online sources. (also the only case of massive outsourcing)

 - After **user deletes an image** , only its database entry will be removed.
-Corresponsing files stored in server remains.
+Corresponsing files stored in server remains untouched.
 It keeps good logs and prevents unwanted data loss, while at the meantime puts a heavy strain on server-side storage.
   - Better: Missing server-side assets will not cause error
   - Worse: So far server-side assets can only be deleted from bash
 - Carousel slides will not be updated after successful image upload, since it could contain either random or user-specific images.
   - User need to decide between performing a random\_pull or user\_pull to update carousel display.
-- Page will not refresh after deleting account, allowing user to cherish their last moment with adorable cats.
+- Page will not refresh after deleting account, allowing user to cherish their last moment with their adorable cats.